mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 | [RobotWorkbench_Workstation][Robot Work Bench STL]   | 1        | [eSun ABS+ (Silver)](printer-filament#esun-abs-silver) |      |      |        |      |   :x:   |       |

 ### Wave 5 - New Vegas Expansion

+In Wave 5, Modiphius changed the way they release content.
+In this Wave they released the new cards as part of a `New Vegas Expansion` which also contains a rules booklet which expands on the base game.

 [Modiphius New Releases - May 2021 Video](https://www.youtube-nocookie.com/embed/xhCQaQq27OM)